bmanders716/bmanders716.github.io/cookbook.md

 ladies how to cook, you are taking the bread out of the servants' mouths.
-This is, indeed, the conclusion of a shallow mind; for with equal justice and good sense, it might be said that the owner of any large business was taking the bread out of his _employÈs'_ mouths because he happened to be acquainted with all the details of his own business, and was able to see that those in his employment attended to their duties properly.
+This is, indeed, the conclusion of a shallow mind; for with equal justice and good sense, it might be said that the owner of any large business was taking the bread out of his _employÈ≥ß_ mouths because he happened to be acquainted with all the details of his own business, and was able to see that those in his employment attended to their duties properly.
 But this, I suppose, everyone will admit, that